 Learning environment and expertise

 Students are taught on the project in small groups of up to 8, but often less, which ensures that individual needs can be addressed and barriers to learning broken down.
 They have the support of a qualified horticultural therapist and experienced volunteers.
-Many accompanying school staff have remarked on the relaxing atmosphere in the gardens and the calming influence that this has on the young people.
+Many accompanying school staff have remarked on the relaxing atmosphere in the gardens and the calming influence that this has on the young people, not only during sessions, but also once they have returned to school.
 Working in the organic gardens is the ideal environment for the students to learn about healthy lifestyles in both physical exercise and sustainable food production.

 Click here to read our case studies.

 If you would like to know more about the Growing Enterprise Project, please contact email@example.com